-- Remove the rubber pad (1) that secures the touchpad cable to the computer.
-The rubber pad is included in the Rubber Kit, spare part number M50144-001. - 2.
+- 1. Remove the retention pad (1) that secures the touchpad cable to the computer. - 2.
 Detach the clear shield (2) that covers the touchpad cable ZIF connector on the system board. - 3.
 Release the ZIF connector (3) to which the touchpad cable is connected, and then disconnect the touchpad cable from the touchpad.